 The active ingredient in ayahuasca is DMT, which is presented in the forms of N,N-DMT, as well as a weaker source of 5-MeO-DMT.

 The first component of ayahuasca is a plant high in DMT.
-The most common plant is Mimosa pudica, but other species can also be used depending on what’s available locally.
+The most common plant is Mimosa pudica, but other species can also be used depending on what’s locally available.

 The ayahuasca vine (Banisteriopsis caapi) is then added to the brew as a source of MAO inhibition.